Managing your super at tax time

 You can read more about how super benefits are taxed here.

 If you are a member and have received a benefit payment during the financial year, you should have received a PAYG Payment Summary if tax was withheld.
 You can use this for your tax return if you need to.
-If you have not received a PAYG Payment Summary and have received a lump sum payment, you can reach out to us at firstname.lastname@example.org or call us on 1300 658 422.
+If you have not received a PAYG Payment Summary and have received a lump sum payment, please reach out to us.

-If you do need an account summary before the annual member statements are released (usually between October - December), you can download an Interim Account Activity Summary from the Transactions section of your Account.
-Alternatively, you can request an Interim Account Activity Summary via email to email@example.com or phone on 1300 658 422.
+If you do need an account summary before the annual member statements are released (usually between October - December), you can get an Interim Account Activity Summary by contacting us.

 Is there an age limit for making personal contributions?